 Linking Archie and EPPI-Reviewer Accounts

 Welcome to EPPI-Reviewer 4

 You have successfully authenticated through Archie.
 However, your Archie Identity is not currently known to EPPI-Reviewer.
 In order to work properly, EPPI-Reviewer needs to establish a link between an EPPI-Reviewer account and your Archie credentials.
 This can be done in two ways: 1.
 Link an existing EPPI-Reviewer account to your Archie details.
 Please choose this option if you already have an EPPI-Reviewer account.
 You will be asked to log on again, using your EPPI-Reviewer username and password.
 In case you don't remember your EPPI-Reviewer details, you can retrieve your username and/or reset you password by clicking here.
 2. Create a new EPPI-Reviewer account.
 Please choose this option only if you don't already have an EPPI-Reviewer account.
 If you have an Expired account, please do not choose this option: an expired account will work best with option 1.
+Whichever your choice, you will need to succesfully complete this process only once.

-Please nick your route below:
+Please pick your route below:

 Link to an exsisting account: 1.
 Proceed > (Preferred)

 Create new account: 2.
 Proceed >